• Skip to primary navigation

 Vegetarian?
 Looking to forgo the meat?
 If you searched for chicken and farro soup you may not be here for a veggie option but just in case, you can use vegetable broth instead and substitute chickpeas for the chicken!

-Searing chicken not only improves the flavor of the chicken but it also makes the soup more rich and flavorful from all the brown bits left behind during the searing.
+Soup needs to be developed and flavored throughout the entire process.
+Searing chicken not only improves the flavor of the chicken but also makes the soup more rich and flavorful from all the brown bits left behind during the searing.

 searing chicken breast